Vatican City: Climate

-In July 2007, the Vatican accepted a proposal by two firms based respectively in San Francisco and Budapest, whereby it would become the first carbon neutral state by offsetting its carbon dioxide emissions with the creation of a Vatican Climate Forest in Hungary, as a purely symbolic gesture to encourage Catholics to do more to safeguard the planet.
+In July 2007 the Vatican accepted a proposal by two firms based respectively in San Francisco and Budapest, to become the first carbon neutral state by offsetting its carbon dioxide emissions with the creation of a Vatican Climate Forest in Hungary, as a purely symbolic gesture to encourage Catholics to do more to safeguard the planet.
 Nothing came of the project.

-On 26 November 2008, the Vatican itself put into effect a plan announced in May 2007 to cover the roof of the Paul VI Audience Hall with solar panels.
+In November 2008 the Vatican installed solar panels on the roof of the Paul VI Audience Hall.

 Gardens

-Within the territory of Vatican City are the Vatican Gardens (Giardini Vaticani), which account for about half of this territory.
+Within the territory of the Vatican City are the Vatican Gardens (Giardini Vaticani), which account for about half of the Vatican territory.
 The gardens, established during the Renaissance and Baroque era, are decorated with fountains and sculptures.

 The gardens cover approximately 23 ha.
 The highest point is 60 m above mean sea level.
 Stone walls bound the area in the north, south, and west.

 The gardens date back to medieval times when orchards and vineyards extended to the north of the Papal Apostolic Palace.
-In 1279, Pope Nicholas III (Giovanni Gaetano Orsini, 1277–1280) moved his residence back to the Vatican from the Lateran Palace and enclosed this area with walls.
+In 1279 Pope Nicholas III (1277–1280) moved his residence back to the Vatican from the Lateran Palace and enclosed this area with walls.
 He planted an orchard (pomerium), a lawn (pratellum), and a garden (viridarium).

 Governance

-The politics of Vatican City takes place in the context of an absolute elective monarchy, in which the head of the Catholic Church holds power.
-The Pope exercises principal legislative, executive, and judicial power over the State of Vatican City (an entity distinct from the Holy See), which is a rare case of a non-hereditary monarchy.
+The politics of Vatican City takes place in the context of an absolute elective monarchy and being governed by the Holy See, in which the head of the Catholic Church holds power.
+The pope exercises principal legislative, executive, and judicial power over the State of Vatican City, which is a rare case of a non-hereditary monarchy.

 State and Holy See

-Vatican City State, created in 1929 by the Lateran Pacts, provides the Holy See with a temporal jurisdiction and independence within a small territory.
+The Vatican City State, created in 1929 by the Lateran Pacts, provides the Holy See with a temporal jurisdiction and independence within a small territory.
 It is distinct from the Holy See.
 The state can thus be deemed a significant but not essential instrument of the Holy See.
 The Holy See itself has existed continuously as a juridical entity since Roman Imperial times and has been internationally recognized as a powerful and independent sovereign entity since Late Antiquity to the present, without interruption even at times when it was deprived of territory (e.g. 1870 to 1929).

 Vatican City is one of the few widely recognized independent states that has not become a member of the United Nations.
 The Holy See, which is distinct from Vatican City State, has permanent observer status, with all the rights of a full member except for a vote in the UN General Assembly.